-In Anishinaabemowin, eastern white cedar is sometimes called Giizhik, and also gi’jikan’dug meaning cedar like, as it’s not a “true cedar”.
+In Anishinaabemowin, eastern white cedar is sometimes called giizhik, and also gi’jikan’dug meaning cedar-like, as it’s not a “true cedar”.
+This Tree of Life is both edible and medicinal.

 The inner bark can be collected in spring and eaten fresh or dried to use as a flour.
-However, inner bark is typically a starvation food source.
+However, like most trees, the inner bark is typically a starvation food source.

 Eastern white cedar is primarily said to support these body systems: